Time off for reasons of faith or conscience

 - An activity organized by a religious denomination, church, or religious organization

-Your supervisor may ask for verification for an unpaid time off request.
+Your manager may ask for verification for an unpaid time off request.

 Additional time off

 Only two days of unpaid time off for religious or faith-based reasons are provided by Washington state law.
 However, the law does not limit your ability to request additional time off, paid or unpaid, for religious or faith-based reasons.

 If you desire more than two days in a calendar year, follow your department’s usual procedure for requesting time off.
 Your employment program or collective bargaining agreement covers the use of paid or unpaid time off beyond the two days, not state law.

 Managers must allow an employee to take their two unpaid holidays, unless either of the following applies:

 - The requested time off creates an undue hardship for the University, meaning an action requiring significant difficulty or expense to the University.
 The factors considered in determining whether approving an unpaid absence results in an undue hardship are listed in WAC 82-56-020.